Childbirth and Child-Raising Programs for Working Mothers and Fathers

 If a physician or other medical professional advises you to ease commuting difficulties, to take an extended leave, or to work shorter hours, limit your work duties or take a leave of absence to deal with morning sickness, swelling or other symptoms, make a request to your employer so they can take the necessary steps for you.

-If you make this request, your employer must take the appropriate steps in accordance with the guidance provided by the physician or other medical professional.
 To make sure your employer fully understands this guidance that was provided to you, have the person providing this guidance fill out a Maternal Health Maintenance Information Card.
-(See separate document for format.
-You can make an enlarged copy of this sample to use for yourself.
-Additionally, it can also be downloaded from the Ministry of Health, Labour and Welfare website.)
+(You can make an enlarged copy of this sample to use for yourself.)
 Using this card is an effective way to convey the message to your employer.
+When an employee submits a request, the employer must take appropriate measures in line with the physician’s guidance.

 ●If diagnosed with infertility by a physician or medical professional, you may be advised to have more frequent prenatal check-ups than usual, or to start maternity leave earlier than the normal prenatal leave period.
 These are also considered part of maternal health management measures, so you should inform your employer and take the necessary steps.